- Learn To Ride

 About the fund

-Please find below the 2019 Manitoba Horse Council Recreation Invitation, Criteria, Guide for Applicants and the Application Form:
+Please find below the 2020 Manitoba Horse Council Recreation Invitation, Criteria, and the Application Form.

 Rod Hart has been a driving force behind the Manitoba Miniature Horse Club since its inception.
 He was a founding member in 1993 and has been Vice President and President for a number of years since then.